 We found 5 providers matching pacemaker implantation and who accept United Healthcare Compass near Sanford, FL.

-Dr. Jorge Garcia's specialty is pediatric cardiology.
-Dr. Garcia is rated 4.5 stars out of 5 by his patients.
-He accepts Coresource, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Jorge Garcia practices pediatric cardiology.
+He is rated 4.5 stars out of 5 by his patients.
+He is professionally affiliated with Osceola Regional Medical Center and Central Florida Regional Hospital.
+Dr. Garcia takes Coresource, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
 Dr. Garcia obtained his medical school training at Central University of Ecuador and performed his residency at a hospital affiliated with the University of Florida Health Science Center.
 In addition to English, he speaks Spanish.
-He is affiliated with Osceola Regional Medical Center and Central Florida Regional Hospital.

 Relevant Interests: , pacemaker implantation

 All Interests: Cardiomyopathy, Enlarged Heart, Non-Invasive Cardiology, Aneurysm, Stress Testing, Arrhythmias, ...
 (Read more)